kabanero-io/guides/README.md

 ## Structure

+- `archive`
+   - Guides that are considered obsolete.
+Archived guides will never be published.
 - `draft`
    - All draft guides.
 These will not be published.
 You no longer need to append `draft-guide` to the guide's name.
 - `publish`
    - Guides that will be published.
+- `templates`
+   - Guide templates available to be used for new guides to follow.
+Templates are never published.